Akil Baddoo Player Props: Tigers vs. Rays

-Akil Baddoo, with a slugging percentage of .231 in his past 10 games -- including one home run -- will be in action for the Detroit Tigers versus the Tampa Bay Rays, with Zack Littell on the hill, August 4 at 6:40 PM ET.
+The Detroit Tigers, including Akil Baddoo (.115 batting average in his past 10 games), take on starter Aaron Civale and the Tampa Bay Rays at Comerica Park, Saturday at 1:10 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Pirates.
+In his previous game he had a hitless performance (0-for-1) against the Pirates.

 Akil Baddoo Game Info & Props vs. the Rays